robincho1028/robincho1028.github.io/contact.md

 permalink: /contact/
 ---

-It would be NICE to hear form you!
+It would be great to hear from you.

-Check the form below to see it in action!

 Fill in the form or [email me](mailto:{{site.email}}) to discuss your next project.